Article

 Keeping tabs on your savings

 Fortunately, there are ways to not only keep a good handle on the interest you are paid on your cash, but also maximise the rates you receive.
 Charles Stanley Direct Cash Savings offers access to a range of the banks and building societies to help our clients get the best deals quickly and easily through one online account.
-Every tax year you receive a clear breakdown of the interest income earned during the tax year, facilitating accurate reporting to HMRC.
+Every tax year you receive a clear breakdown of the interest income earned during the tax year, facilitating accurate reporting to HMRC on your assessment tax return.

 Choosing and switching cash accounts also couldn't be easier.